 It’s approaching evening, and the sun slips behind the forested hills of Oregon’s Siskiyou Range.
 As dusk gathers, the air starts to chill.
 But you don’t mind.
-You’re nestled in a corner of DANCIN Vineyard’s heated piazza sharing a bottle of silky 2017 Adagio Southern Oregon pinot noir with two of your closest friends — and a steaming wood-fired pizza, topped with veggies grown mere minutes away, isn’t far behind.
+You’re nestled in a corner of DANCIN Vineyard’s heated piazza or their newly added courtyard sharing a bottle of silky 2018 Plie Rogue Valley pinot noir with two of your closest friends — and a steaming wood-fired pizza, topped with veggies grown mere minutes away, isn’t far behind.
 Here’s how you can experience all that this acclaimed Rogue Valley estate has to offer.

-Taking advantage of that versatility, family-owned DANCIN Vineyards produces seven wine varietals, including up to 15 blends or single-clone bottlings of pinot noir and nine chardonnays each year, from a combination of estate-grown and fruit grown throughout western Oregon.
-Syrah, barbera, sangiovese, zinfandel, and port round out the varietal portfolio.
+Taking advantage of that versatility, family-owned DANCIN Vineyards produces seven wine varietals, including up to 11 individual bottlings of pinot noir and up to nine chardonnays each year, from a combination of estate-grown and fruit grown throughout western Oregon.
+Barbera, sangiovese, syrah, zinfandel and port round out the varietal portfolio.

 A natural winemaking approach, including the use of native yeast, keeps the focus on the fruit and makes DANCIN a terrific place to experience the different terroir of Oregon wines.
-“Most of our tastings are done tableside,” Marca explains.
-“This provides each guest with the opportunity to taste at their own pace while discovering the distinct expressions of pinot noir and chardonnay, as well as the other varietals we produce.”
+“Most of our tastings are done tableside unless your preference is our tasting bar,” Marca explains.
+“This provides each guest with the opportunity to taste and discover the varieties within the vaietals at their own pace while soaking up the views.”
 All of DANCIN’s wines are named after movements in ballet, underscoring that elegant, minimalist approach in the cellar.

 Much like ballet dancers themselves, DANCIN’s wines delight as soloists, but truly shine in a pas de deux with the farm-to-table food served onsite.
 Since the winery was founded in 2012, food has always been part of the DANCIN Vineyards mission, especially given Dan’s cultural background.